What is Cling

 Once we start Cling it automatically includes several header files and its own runtime universe.
 Thus it creates the minimal environment for the user to start.

 Cling is capable to parse everything that Clang can do.
-Current clang status can be found here
+In addition, Cling can parse some interpreter-specific C++ extensions.

 Cling Metaprocessor provides convenient and easy to use interface for changing the interpreter's internal state or for executing handy commands.
 Cling provides the following metaprocessor commands: